brycebortree/dirtymoonpress/README.md

 * SASS - for useful variables when creating stylesheets
 * JavaScript - for making actionable items, used libraries Easing, History
 * My [Angular Base](https://github.com/brytree/angular-base) which makes it easy to build an angular app

+## Future Goals
+* Integrate Stripe or NG-Cart
+* Pretty as a picture front end
+* Learn material
+* Strange plotline for the press folk

 ## License